Da Nang: Economy

-Exports increased to US$575 million in 2008, but fell back to US$475 million in 2009.
+Exports increased to US$575 million in 2008, and fell back to US$475 million in 2009.

-Agriculture, forestry, fishing

-Despite its status as a city, 37,800 people in Da Nang were employed in agriculture, forestry and fishing as of 2007, producing 45,000t of rice and 41,000t of fish.
-However, employment in these sectors had a clear negative trend in the first decade of the 21st century.
-Gross output has also been decreasing during the second half of the decade.
-Given Da Nang's lack of agricultural land (9200ha as of 2007) and its location at the coast, fishing has been contributing more to the economy than agriculture, with a gross output more than twice that of agriculture.
+37,800 people in Da Nang were employed in agriculture, forestry and fishing as of 2007, producing 45,000t of rice and 41,000t of fish.
+Gross output has been decreasing during the second half of the decade.
+Given Da Nang having less agricultural land (9200ha as of 2007) and its location at the coast, fishing has been contributing more to the economy than agriculture, with a gross output more than twice that of agriculture.

-Da Nang Hi-tech Park

-Da Nang Hi-Tech Park (DHTP), established in 2010, is one of Vietnam’s three national hi-tech parks.
-It focuses on biotechnology, microelectronics, automation, renewable energy, IT, and environmental technology.
-The park features specialized zones for manufacturing, research, logistics, and residential areas.
-With modern infrastructure, tax incentives, and a strategic location, DHTP aims to be a hub for innovation and high-tech industries in central Vietnam.

-Industry

 Da Nang is a diversified industrial center, including industries such as machinery, electrics, chemicals, shipbuilding, and textiles.
 Specific industrial products include aquatic products, fabric, clothes, bricks, fertilizer, cement, soap, paper, and medical tablets.
-The city's industry may diversify further.
 EADS is planning to set up an industrial park focused on the aviation industry in Da Nang.
+Da Nang Hi-Tech Park (DHTP), established in 2010, is one of Vietnam's three national hi-tech parks.
+It focuses on biotechnology, microelectronics, automation, renewable energy, IT, and environmental technology.
 As of 2007, Da Nang industry was dominated by the state sector, which made up 57% of gross output.
 This is about the same as its share in 2000.
 Over 80% of the state industry is centrally managed (in other words: belongs to state corporations headquartered in Hanoi).
-Almost half of the rest is contributed by the foreign-invested sector, while the private domestic sector is still relatively small and has not been able to significantly increase its share compared to the state sector.
+Almost half of the rest is contributed by the foreign-invested sector.
 Industry grew by an average of 14.8% per year from 2000 to 2007, making it the main engine of economic growth.
-However, it has the second lowest industrial growth rate in the South Central Coast (behind only Khanh Hoa Province).
+It has the second lowest industrial growth rate in the South Central Coast (behind Khanh Hoa Province).
 Employment has grown at an average of 5.75%, reaching 118,900 in 2007.